Chairman's Corporate Governance Statement

 Overview

-As the current Chairman of the Board of Directors of Engage XR Holdings plc (Engage XR, XR, We, or the Company/Group as the context requires), it is my responsibility to ensure that Engage XR has both sound corporate governance and an effective Board.
-The responsibilities of the Chairman of Engage XR include leading the Board effectively, overseeing the Company's corporate governance model, and ensuring that good information flows freely between Executives and Non-Executives in a timely manner.
+As Chairman of the Board of Directors of Engage XR Holdings plc (Engage XR, EXR, we, or the Company/Group as the context requires), it is my responsibility to ensure that Engage XR has both sound corporate governance and an effective Board.
+My responsibilities include leading the Board effectively, overseeing the Company's corporate governance model, and ensuring good and timely information flows between Executives and Non-Executives.
+All the Directors of Engage XR believe strongly in the importance of good corporate governance for the creation of shareholder value over the medium to long-term and to engender trust and support amongst the Company’s wider stakeholders.

-Engage XR has adopted the Quoted Companies Alliance Corporate Governance (QCA Code) in line with the London Stock Exchange's changes to the AIM Rules, requiring all AIM-listed companies to adopt and comply or explain non-compliance with a recognised corporate governance code.
-This report follows the structure of these guidelines and explains how we have applied the guidance.
-We will continue to provide annual updates on our compliance with the QCA Code.
+Engage XR has adopted the Quoted Companies Alliance Corporate Governance Code (QCA Code).
+The report that follows explains how we have applied the guidance of the QCA Code.
 The Board considers that the Group complies with the QCA Code so far as it is practicable having regard to the size, nature and current stage of development of the Company, and discloses any areas of non-compliance in the text below.
-XR understands that application of the QCA Code supports the Company's medium to long-term success whilst managing risks, as well as providing an underlying framework of commitment and transparent communications with stakeholders.
+The Company considers that adherence to the principles of the QCA Code will contribute to the Company's medium to long-term success whilst managing risks, as well as providing an underlying framework of commitment and transparent communications with stakeholders.

 QCA Principles